 We like JobBOSS² for its modern, user-friendly interface and high level of automation for purchase orders and job scheduling.
-The ERP solution also provides customizable dashboards and reports, so users can easily view the KPIs and real-time data relevant to their roles.
-With its capabilities for handling multiple levels of components and assembly, JobBOSS² effectively addresses the needs of discrete manufacturing.
+It features customizable dashboards and reports, so users can easily view the KPIs and real-time data relevant to their roles.

-However, we don’t think JobBOSS² is a great pick for process manufacturers.
-Some parts of the user interface are not intuitive, including inconsistent color coding for buttons and work item statuses.
-Finally, ECI does not offer 24/7 phone support for JobBOSS², which might be a hindrance for companies requiring consistent one-on-one support.
+However, we don’t think JobBOSS² is the best pick for process manufacturers.
+Additionally, ECI does not offer 24/7 phone support for JobBOSS², which might be a hindrance for some companies.

 We found JobBOSS² is best for small to mid-level manufacturers with 10-100 employees.
 The platform facilitates job shops and make-to-order operations in the SMB space.
 It’s the next logical step for a growing company that needs to go beyond QuickBooks, closer to a comprehensive ERP system.
 Companies moving to mixed-mode manufacturing should examine ECI’s M1 ERP system.

 Consistent UI: Though the software has one of the best interfaces we’ve seen for manufacturing ERP, some UI elements are not intuitive.
 For example, JobBOSS² has inconsistent color coding for work item statuses, modes, and buttons throughout the browser and mobile interfaces.

 Limited support availability: Manufacturers requiring 24/7 support might want a different solution than JobBOSS².
 ECI offers phone support 7 am-7 pm CST Monday through Friday.
 Users experiencing issues during off hours or over the weekend must wait for assistance.